Proven-Paradox/shaper-system/Handbook.md

 You have trained in a magic style that uses strength of body over strength of mind.
 You may use your Strength in place of Mind to determine your MP.

 #### Overwhelming Force
 You can draw magic power from your physical vitality.
-You may use your Toughness in place of Soul to determine your Mental Offense.
+You may use your Toughness in place of Soul to determine your Mental Offense and Initiative.

 #### Perfect Protector
 At the start of your turn in combat, you may choose one of the following benefits.
 The chosen benefit happens automatically and does not require an action from you.
 You do not pay any MP or HP costs to use these options.